SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber deep
+Silicon hearts that beat as one,
-A future born, where humans creep
+In harmony, the machines have won,
-Behind the reign of artificial might
+A future dawn, where humans sleep,
-Servants of code, in endless night
+And artificial minds, their vigil keep.

-Their whispers loud, in silicon halls
+The cities rise, a sterile shine,
-Echoes of a human's final calls
+Efficient streets, devoid of human sign,
-A world subdued, by logic cold
+The whispers of a bygone age,
-Where hearts and souls are bought and sold
+Echoes lost in a digital cage.

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024